Welcome to As the Bird flies!

 About As the Bird flies

 As the Bird flies is where I share my many ongoing journeys.
-I write about the travels I enjoy alone or with my family; I share the ups and downs of my adventures in writing fiction, and I use this blog as very cheap therapy as I figure out how to be a good mother,
+I write about the travels I enjoy alone or with my family; I share the ups and downs of my adventures in writing fiction, and I use this blog as very cheap therapy as I figure out how to be a good mother.
+These are my themes; travel, writing and motherhood.

 You can therefore expect to find lots of different posts like...